stustanet/stustanet-website/content/support/selftest.en.md

 To set up the proxy correctly, please follow the link in the error message.

-You can find out about the advantages of a membership in the Wiki at https://wiki.stusta.de/StuStaNet-Dienste.
+You can find out about the advantages of a membership [in the Wiki](https://wiki.stusta.de/StuStaNet-Services).
 Probably the most important advantage for you is that no proxy setup is necessary anymore.

 ## Other Problems: